ZavierHenry/SRTV/README.md

 ## Motivation

 Accessibility is an important consideration for any website.
-This is especially true for a site like Twitter, where tweets can contain images and video and entire ideas might be conveyed through emojis or GIFs.
+This is especially true for a site like Twitter, where tweets can contain images and videos and entire ideas might be conveyed through emojis or GIFs.
 However, depending on the tweet, these ideas may not be properly conveyed for those that use a screen reader to read tweets.

 For example, below is a tweet about enforcing the Voting Rights Act through the appointment of judges: